rpellerin/rpellerin.github.io/content/motorizing-an-ikea-skarsta-standing-desk.md

 Authors: Romain Pellerin
 Summary: Tutorial about how I motorized my IKEA Starska standing desk

-**UPDATE March 2024: the V2 of this project is finally coming together.
+**UPDATE 2024: the V2 of this project is finally coming together.
 Scroll all the way down to read about it!**

 I got really tired of turning the crank of my IKEA Starska standing desk multiple times a day.
 Not only this is tedious, but also I can't keep on typing or using my mouse while doing so.
 And if I'm in a meeting, I look stupid.
 So I decided to motorize it.
 I know IKEA already sells an electrical version of it with a motor, but it's 200 euros more expensive and I already had one desk.
 Plus I like challenges!